medialab/minet/docs/cli.md

   --resume                                   Whether to resume from an aborted collection.
 Need -o to be set.
   -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
   --total TOTAL                              Total number of tweets.
 Necessary if you want to display a finite progress indicator.
+  --api-v2                                   Whether to use the command with twitter api v2 rather than v1.1

 examples: